azoth-lang/azoth.language.reference/src/ideas.md

 Allows ranges or intervals to have literals that are math style interval syntax (e.g. `'[3..6)'` or `'[3,6)'`).
 The issue with this is that it puts the constant values inside of the literal.
 Using interpolation for that seems strange (e.g. `'[\(3)..\(6))'`).

+### Arrays via Existential Types

+One could imagine that all array instances actually have a type `Array[Count: size, T]` for some concrete size.
+Arrays with an unknown/dynamic size are accomplished through an existential type ``type alias Array[T] = Array[C, T] forsome C`.